MarcoLodini/windows365/Windows365/enterprise/gpu-cloud-pc.md

 ## GPU Cloud PC hosting and d: drive storage details

-Windows 365 GPU-enabled Cloud PCs are hosted by Microsoft using the latest version of Microsoft Hyper-V.
+Microsoft hosts Windows 365 GPU-enabled Cloud PCs using the latest version of Microsoft Hyper-V.

 Each of these Cloud PCs comes with an SSD storage drive (c:) for  data and applications plus a large ephemeral disk (d:).